FRRouting/frr/doc/user/bgp.rst

 unless removed from the configuration with the negating command prior to the configuration write operation.

-.. clicmd:: [no] bgp send-extra-data zebra
+.. clicmd:: bgp send-extra-data zebra

 This Command turns off the ability of BGP to send extra data to zebra.
 In this case it's the AS-Path being used for the path.
 The default behavior